 The Master is the Head and CEO of Robert Menzies College and he is responsible for the running of the College.
 The Master is accountable to the Board of Robert Menzies College.

-The Dean of Academic looks after the residents' academic by monitoring residents' academic progress, providing academic assistance program, and ensure that appropriate studying environment is available at College.
+The Dean of Academics looks after the residents' academics by monitoring residents' academic progress, providing academic assistance programs (such as in-house academic tutoring and learning skills workshops), bridging connections with industry and providing employability enhancement actvities, and ensuring that appropriate studying environments are available at College.

-Sam lives on site with his family and he looks after the residents' College life by organising residential programs and maintaining residents' wellbeing.
+Rebecca lives on site with her family and she looks after the residents' College life by organising residential programs and maintaining residents' wellbeing.

-The Business Manager oversees college operations including student services, administration, finance, maintenance, house keeping, food services, and marketing.
+The Finance Director oversees college operations including student services, administration, finance, IT, risk and governance, maintenance, housekeeping, food services, and marketing.

 Meredith is an experienced registered counsellor who works on-site at RMC to provide residents with support navigating issues that can impact mental health and wellbeing.